Research in Health and Social Care

 The course is aimed at providing students with an overview of research methods and evidence based practice as applied to the healthcare professions.

-The course is delivered using a blended learning approach and is offered every Wednesday morning from 9.00am - 11.00am for a 12 week period.
+The course is delivered over 1 semester using a blended learning approach and is offered one half day for a 12 week period.

 There are 5 sessions of e-learning which means that the student does not attend the university on those days.